shiyouping/hohomalls/README.md

   ./gradlew clean bootBuildImage
   ```

-## 3. Staging and Production environments
+## 3. Run on the non-local environments

 The following environment variables have to be set before starting the applications: